h2oai/h2o-3/h2o-docs/src/product/automl.rst

 When using Python or R clients, you can also access meta information with the following AutoML object properties:

 - **event_log**: an ``H2OFrame`` with selected AutoML backend events generated during training.
-- **training_info**: a dictionary exposing data that could be useful for - **training_info**: a dictionary exposing data that could be useful for post-analysis; for example various timings.
+- **training_info**: a dictionary exposing data that could be useful for post-analysis (e.g. various timings).
 If you want training and prediction times for each model, it's easier to explore that data in the extended leaderboard using the ``h2o.get_leaderboard()`` function.

 .. tabs::